BoevaLab/CIMP_etiology_oncogenic_transformation/README.md

 - cluster_memb_dir, sign_cpg_dir, bac_pred_dir = path to the folder to save the cluster memberships, significantly differentially methylated probes, balanced accuracy predictions in
 - gencode_annot_gene and merged_table = preprocessed gencode annotation mappings that give the associated length and the mapping between the old and new versions of gencode annotations.
 These are given in the repository in the zip file in the folder `gencode_annotations`.
 - immune_scores, CIBERSORT_comp = these files correspond to files generated in [this paper](https://www.sciencedirect.com/science/article/pii/S1074761318301213?via%3Dihub).
 The files were downloaded from the GDC [here](https://gdc.cancer.gov/about-data/publications/panimmune).
 Immune_scores corresponds to the `Scores_160_Signatures.tsv.gz` file.
 CIBERSORT_comp corresponds to the `TCGA.Kallisto.fullIDs.cibersort.relative.tsv` file.
+- xcell_comp = this file corresponds to the file generated using [this paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1349-1).
+The file corresponds to the file downloadable from [here](https://xcell.ucsf.edu/) under the link for precomputed TCGA xCell scores.
 -  thorsson_pat_info = this file corresponds to the file generated in [this paper](https://www.sciencedirect.com/science/article/pii/S1074761318301213?via%3Dihub).
 It corresponds to the Table S1 file.
 -  diff_gex_dir = this is the folder where the results of DESeq2 analysis are saved (see paragraph below).
 -  diff_gex_offgene_dir = folder to save the official gene codes for genes that correspond to "potential downstream events" (cf. Methods of the paper). *IMPORTANT: these are the files that are inputted into the [DAVID](https://david.ncifcrf.gov/summary.jsp) tool for the gene set enrichment analysis.
 UPDATE AFTER REVIEW: These files are used for the EASE score analysis in `DAVID_analysis.ipynb`.*